GeotrekCE/Geotrek-admin/docs/import-data/import-touristic-data-systems.rst

 * See the `geotrek/trekking/parsers.py/ <https://github.com/GeotrekCE/Geotrek-admin/blob/master/geotrek/trekking/parsers.py/>`_  file for details about parsers

 The parsed objects will be those contained in the ``settings.SPATIAL_EXTENT`` bounding box.
-You can duplicate the class to import different types of Point of interest.
+You can duplicate the class to import different types of points of interest.
 In that case, each class must have a unique name and provider label.

 .. _import-district: